pikvm/pikvm/pages/bluetooth_hid.md

 # Bluetooth HID
-Pi-KVM is able to emulate a Bluetooth keyboard & mouse.
+PiKVM is able to emulate a Bluetooth keyboard & mouse.
-This is not the main case of using Pi-KVM since you still need it to pair with a remote host, but can be used for something like mobile KVM.
+This is not the main case of using PiKVM since you still need it to pair with a remote host, but can be used for something like mobile KVM.

 :exclamation: Using Bluetooth HID requires additional configuration of the operating system.
 For v2, this means losing the UART port, since it will be used by Bluetooth.
 Also, Bluetooth operation was tested only on RPi4 and v2 platform.
 Other boards may require different system service settings.